Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Conclusions and perspectives

 \section{Conclusions and perspectives}

-Recurrent fluorescence is a crucial relaxation mechanism that enhances the stability of polyaromatic hydrocarbons and other molecular systems in the interstellar medium.
+Recurrent fluorescence is a crucial relaxation mechanism that enhances the stability of polycyclic aromatic hydrocarbons and other molecular systems in the interstellar medium.
 In this work, a novel statistical model was introduced to describe RF rate constants, explicitly incorporating Herzberg–Teller and Duschinsky rotation effects, as well as a full account of vibrational progressions within the harmonic approximation.
 Being aimed at isolated molecules, the model is intrinsically built on microcanonical statistics.
 However, a canonical framework was found to be more effective and even quantitative, provided that the temperature is chosen so the microcanonical energy matches the internal energy in the canonical ensemble.

 Application of the model requires ingredients that can be obtained from quantum chemistry calculations, here based on density-functional theory in its static and time-dependent versions for the highly symmetric naphthalene, anthracene, and pyrene cations.
-Our study demonstrates that, for these systems, the low-lying, symmetry-forbidden electronic excited states may contribute more significantly to their cooling efficiency than higher-energy, symmetry-allowed states, particularly for energies typically below 6.5~eV.
+Our study confirms the observation of Saito and coworkers\cite{saito2020direct,kusuda2024detection} that the increased emission in the long wavelength compared to absorption can be attributed to broadening and a Stokes shift of the D$_2$ $\rightarrow$ D$_0$ band.
+Our study also suggests that, for these systems, the low-lying, symmetry-forbidden electronic transitions may contribute more significantly to their cooling efficiency than higher-energy, symmetry-allowed transitions, particularly for energies typically below 6.5~eV.
 This energy range is of particular interest because, above this threshold, fragmentation likely dominates the relaxation cascade, whereas below approximately 5~eV, infrared photon emission is the primary relaxation pathway.\cite{Lee:2023aa} This range of interest precisely corresponds to the typical energies probed in experiments using ion traps or storage rings, such as those conducted by Saito and coworkers\cite{saito2020direct} on the naphthalene and anthracene cations.

-Our simulated spectra suggest that the photons emitted in the long-wavelength range, as recorded in the experiment of Ref.~\citenum{saito2020direct}, likely originate from these low-lying forbidden states.
 Therefore, our findings not only advance the understanding of PAH relaxation kinetics in laboratory settings but also emphasize the critical role of forbidden transitions in PAH survival under actual astrochemical environments.